-IACP in partnership with the National Center for Children Exposed to Violence (NCCEV) and Childhood Violent Trauma Center at the Yale Child Study Center have begun a multi-year initiative, supported by the Office of Juvenile Justice and Delinquency Prevention, to increase the capacity of law enforcement officers to identify and respond to children exposed to violence (CEV).
-As part of this initiative, the IACP and Yale will also provide the resources and tools necessary to equip law enforcement professionals in their vital role in helping children and families through identification and trauma-informed response to violent events.
-The IACP and the NCCEV will achieve these goals through two primary objectives:
+The IACP in partnership with the Yale Child Study Center are engaged in a multi-year initiative, supported by the Office of Juvenile Justice and Delinquency Prevention, to increase the capacity of law enforcement officers to identify and respond to children exposed to violence (CEV).
+As part of this initiative, the IACP and Yale will provide the resources and tools necessary to equip law enforcement professionals in their vital role in helping children and families through identification and trauma-informed response to violent events.
+The IACP and the Yale Child Study Center will achieve these goals through two primary activities:

 - Build on materials and resources that have been developed and recognized as best practices in law enforcement response to CEV to create a series of tools and resources that can equip law enforcement agencies to meaningfully address children’s exposure to violence through operations, policies and procedures;

 - Utilize and refine existing models of training for law enforcement professionals, and the breadth of the IACP-developed venues for review and dissemination, to offer resources, training and technical assistance related to law enforcement responses to CEV in order to reach the largest possible number of law enforcement officers.